Apple Search Ads TTR Benchmarks: What's a Good Tap-Through Rate in 2026?

 -

 Custom Product Pages - Apple lets you assign different screenshot sets to different ad groups.
 Using a CPP that matches search intent can improve TTR by 15-25%.
+Not using CPPs is one of the most common Apple Search Ads mistakes I see in audits.

 The TTR-CR Relationship